Visiting Israel, June 2024

 That debate split Israel but Netanyahu had his own Likud Party on his side.
 In today’s debate on army service by the haredim, it’s fair to say that he does not.
 The children of most Likud voters are in the IDF and many have been fighting, or wounded, or killed, in Gaza.
 As Israel contemplates another and larger war, against Hezbollah and Iran, its army must grow.
 It is a citizen’s army, a reservist army, and those serving in it have been fighting now for eight months—Israel’s longest war.
 The strain on them and their families is very great.
 But the haredim, now perhaps 15 percent of Israel’s Jewish population, do not (with rare exceptions) serve.
 Tens of thousands in this young population are of military age and they are—increasingly—needed.
 Israel’s Supreme Court has just ruled that they must serve, but the religious parties for whom they vote are part of Netanyahu’s coalition and vow to resist.
 Netanyahu, an IDF veteran of the toughest commando unit, is caught in these political and legal pressures.

 But non-haredi Israelis are uninterested in his political problems and deeply disgusted that their children are risking their lives every day while this significant part of the population is immune from the dangers that war brings.
-Netanyahu’s apparent inability to challenge those parties and their two leaders, Smotrich and Ben Gvir, has greatly increased the bitter criticism of his rule.
+Moreover, Netanyahu’s apparent inability to challenge the leaders of the two most right-wing parties in his coalition, Smotrich and Ben Gvir, on a range of issues has greatly increased the bitter criticism of his rule.

 That is one source of the current unease.
 Another is Iran.
 Not since 1948 has Israel faced such a military threat, because the disjointed and incompetent Arab armies of that era have been replaced as an existential threat by a single, far more competent and evil, regime.
 Iran’s challenge to Israel is now called the “ring of fire” by Israelis, meaning Iran’s effort to surround Israel by proxies that join it in attacking: Hamas in Gaza, Hezbollah in Lebanon, the Houthis in Yemen, and others like Shia militias in Iraq and Iranian-armed groups in the West Bank.
 Moreover, Iran has since the Iran nuclear deal of 2015, the JCPOA, been enriching uranium and advancing its nuclear weapons program—especially in the last several years.